xperiandri/blazor-fluxor/samples/02-WeatherForecastSample/README.md

 }
 ```

-The entirety of the `FetchData.cshtml` file should look like this
+The entirety of the `FetchData.razor` file should look like this
 ```c#
 @page "/fetchdata"
 @using Blazor.Fluxor